undeMalum/csv-sqlite-converter/README.md

 The CSV-SQLite Convert allows to store data both from SQLite database in csv files and from csv files in a SQLite database.

 ## Installation
-You can install CSV-SQLite Converter from PyPi (in the future).
+You can install CSV-SQLite Converter from [PyPi](https://pypi.org/project/csv-sqlite-converter/).

     python -m pip install csv-sqlite-converter